composablehorizons/compose-unstyled/docs/dialog.md

 The `Dialog` controls the visibility of the dialog via the `DialogState` object.

-The `DialogPanel` renders the
+The `DialogPanel` is a container component that renders the dialog's panel and its contents.

-The optional `Scrim` component is used to add layer behind the dialog
+The optional `Scrim` component is used to add layer behind the dialog and dim the rest of the UI.

 ```kotlin
 val dialogState = rememberDialogState()